Are you currently kicking around the idea of becoming a real estate agent?

 These are the “make it or break it” years.
 I ensured that this was what my mindset would need to be.
 I proceeded to take the obvious steps of being an agent by taking the real estate course (Moseley Online), I got licensed (VA DPOR), and joined a brokerage and association.

-It might have been close to about $1500 startup costs up front but well worth it.
+It might have been close to about $1500 startup costs upfront but well worth it.
 Keep in mind, we also saved over a year’s worth of my salary to protect us if things didn't work out.
-This took a few years to save but was key to prevent us from failing financially or going broke.
+This took a few years to save but was key to preventing us from failing financially or going broke.

 We simply did not go in this blindly.
 It took planning and preparation to make this successful.
 Lastly, I hustled.
 I have learned that the more you do, the more business you will have.